 Brain releases adrenaline and stress hormones responsible for controlling the heart rate and blood pressure.
 During the times when we’re angry, the secretion of these’s high resulting in heart attacks and high blood pressure.
 Not only that, but it also compromises the neurons in the hypothalamus, the brain’s command center for the response of stress.

-Many people think that anger management is about learning to suppress your anger.
+Managing your anger isn’t about learning to suppress your anger.
 But never getting angry isn’t a healthy goal.
 Anger will come out regardless of how hard you try to compress it down.

 The true goal of anger management isn’t to suppress feelings of anger, but rather to understand the message behind the emotion and express it healthily without losing control.
 When you do, you’ll not only feel better, you’ll also be more likely to get your needs met, be better able to manage conflict in your life, and strengthen your relationships.

 Mastering the art of anger management takes work, but the more you practice, the easier it’ll get.
 And the payoff is huge.
-Learning to control your anger and express it appropriately will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.
+Learning to regulate your anger and express it suitably will help you build better relationships, achieve your goals, and lead a healthier, more satisfying life.

 The steps to anger management

 The problem, of course, happens when the anger isn’t resolved.
-There is a five-step process that a person can go through to effectively deal with their anger.
+There’s a five-step process that a person can go through to effectively deal with their anger.

 - Admit it: Some don’t like to admit they’re angry.
 However, to begin resolution you need to be objectively aware of just how angry or irritated you feel.
 When you acknowledge the severity of your emotions, then you can begin to do something about them.